Are there any age restrictions for older animals?

 What dog breeds cannot be imported into Australia?

 Certain breeds are prohibited under the legislation of the Department of Immigration and Border Protection.
 The following breeds are not eligible for import: Dogo Argentino: Fila Brasileiro; Japanese Tosa; Pit Bull Terrier or American Pit Bull; and Perro de Presa Canario or Presa Canario.
-Also, the animal is not derived from a cross with a non-domestic species, such as a wolf.
+Also, the animal must not be derived from a cross with a non-domestic species, such as a wolf.

 We require you to state the breed of your dog in the import permit application and to sign a declaration stating that they are not one of the above ineligible breeds.